MSP and Partners

-- Export - Download the JSON file of the MSP.
-This JSON file is needed to add an organization to the other organizations’ partner list as described in this section.
+Export - Download the JSON file of the MSP.
+This JSON file is needed to add an organization to the other organizations’ partner list.

 For the sake of example, if a second organization (Organization 2) wants to join your network or another organization’s network and become a partner, the first thing it needs to do is create its MSP.
 The process of creating an MSP is explained in the previous section.